deadquiet42/lamp/README.md

 \
     # lamp

-    a living ascii lamp for your terminal. needs oil. dies after 24h. tracks longest streak.
+    a living ascii lamp for your terminal. needs oil or dies after 24h. tracks longest streak.

     ## install
     ```sh